NAME

 - Map anonymous memory not associated with any specific file.
 The file

-regions, and must be specified as -1.
+descriptor is not used for creating MAP_ANONregions, and must be specified as -1.
 The mapped memory will be zero filled.
-MAP_FILE

 - Mapped from a regular file or character-special device memory.
 Read